 Explore the Czech Republic, located at the crossroads of eastern and western Europe!
-Your program fee includes both the academic program and day-trips or weekend excursions to a number of cities in the region.
+In past years, the program has offered day-trips or weekend excursions to a number of cities in the region.
 In recent years these have included Vienna, Budapest, Bratislava, Prague and Krakow.

 Your host in Brno is Masaryk University, the second-largest public university in the Czech Republic.
 With nine colleges and more than 200 departments, institutes and clinics, Masaryk is one of the most important teaching and research institutions in the country.
 The university also plays a major role in the social and cultural life of the South Moravia Region.

 You will live in university dormitories, sharing double rooms with Czech or other international students.
 Each room has a bathroom and kitchenette.
 You will have access to university computer centers, sports facilities, cafeterias and laundry facilities.
 You will receive a meal stipend to buy meals in the university cafeterias or to purchase groceries and cook on your own.

 Students can choose between the Central European Studies program and the Teaching English to Speakers of Other Languages program which each include a list of courses to choose.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Czech Republic (ISEP-Direct)